HansjoergW/sec-fincancial-statement-data-set/doc_latest/read.md

 # Latest news / most important changes from previous versions
 See the [Release Notes](https://hansjoergw.github.io/sec-fincancial-statement-data-set/releasenotes/) for details.
+## 1.4 -> 1.4.2
+* Fix in `StandardStatementPresenter`: <br>
+  The `StandardStatementPresenter` also considers `qtrs` when displaying the information.
+  This was a problem when displaying information for income statements and cash flows, since they often show data for different periods.
+* Improvements in the Standardizer framework as preparation to implement the income statement and cash flow standardizer.
 ## 1.3 -> 1.4
 * Introducing the Standardizer Framework and the **Balance Sheet Standardizer** as a first implementation.<br>
   The Balance Sheet Standardizer makes the balance sheets easily comparable.<br>